-For CY 2018, in general, we continued to use single procedure claims to set the costs on which the APC relative payment weights are based.
+For CY 2021, in general, we are proposing to continue to use single procedure claims to set the costs on which the APC relative payment weights are based.
 We generally use single procedure claims to set the estimated costs for APCs because we believe that the OPPS relative weights on which payment rates are based should be derived from the costs of furnishing one unit of one procedure and because, in many circumstances, we are unable to ensure that packaged costs can be appropriately allocated across multiple procedures performed on the same date of service.